sjlelait/Project-One/README.md

 ## Screenshots

 ## Getting Started
-[Click Here](https://sjlelait.github.io/also-knows-as/) to see the deployed app!
+[Click Here](https://sjlelait.github.io/also-known-as/) to see the deployed app!

-## Future Enhancements
 - Ability to filter results
 - Ability to save liked words
 - Local storage for list